Chaka Demus: Mainstream success

 He first met Pliers (Everton Bonner) in 1991 and suggested that they team up.
 They enjoyed an internationally successful partnership including a string of hit singles and a number one album in the UK between 1993 and 1997.
-Chacka Demus net worth amounts up to 75 million dollars.
+Chaka Demus net worth amounts up to 75 million dollars.

 In 2007, Chaka Demus & Pliers reunited to record a track called "Need Your Lovin" which was released on vinyl, on Explorer Records.
 On 18 November 2007, Chaka Demus & Pliers performed "Murder She Wrote" alongside Alicia Keys at the 2007 American Music Awards.
 Their subsequent album, So Proud, was released in Europe and the Middle East in October 2008.
 A solo album called DJ Spirit was released in 2008.

 Chaka Demus now runs his own record label, Bright Star, on which he has released records by his son, known by his stage name of Marvellous.

 He continues to perform with Pliers, and recorded a new album in 2012, featuring guest appearances from Pliers, Marvellous, and Freddie McGregor.

 In August 2013, he released the album Second Coming on the Fire and Ice label that he co-owns with Winston Solomon.